 Of course, the crows are also loose-lipped, free-wheeling, jazz-handed, cackling coon figures, with Disney’s racial representation issues knowing no bounds in the early ‘40s.
 Here, again, the film is on unstable, compromised ground with the deeply questionable stereotypes also registering as a tensile-strength force for liquid, rebellious lifestyles, unfettering charisma, and a live-for-the-moment insouciance rooted, problematically, in long held stereotypes about African-Americans as rhythmically-inclined souls without much concern for their futures.
 The flip side is the subterranean connection to slave culture and centuries of black life in the US that relied on, subcutaneously at least, freedom-in-the-moment as a closet rejection of white value structures that flattened and disrupted black community and life altogether by forbidding minorities from engaging with the uninhibited moments of life around them.
 The crows’ endorsement, and celebration, of Dumbo – not in spite of his ears but because of his ears – is tantamount to asking him not only to let his freak flag fly and to be himself, but also to escape from the ascetic self-policing and timid assimilation of leading a mainstream, approved-by-the-masses lifestyle.

 So Dumbo flies at the crows’ behest.
 And when he lets loose the dogs of personal liberation, he also slides into a commitment to difference and democratization, untethering himself from social propriety, letting loose in the moment, all as a lexicon for reinterpreting the philosophy of life itself.
 The crows are deeply problematic sketches, teetering between a crayon-drawing of racism and an embodiment of the human will to accept its own terms for life.
-Ultimately however, Disney’s acceptance of a murder of crows, a flock of anthropomorphized black men, as educators for Dumbo is also a bracing exclamation, a brushing-off of social abandonment with new, subaltern community and self-governing liberation from the norm.
+Ultimately however, Disney’s acceptance of a murder of crows, a flock of anthropomorphized black men, as educators for Dumbo is also a bracing exclamation, a brushing-off of social abandonment through new, subaltern community, a plea for self-governing liberation from the norm.